 All TTC sign blanks and panels should conform to Section 912 of the Specifications.
-Alternative sign blank materials (composites, polycarbonates, fiberglass reinforced plastics, recycled plastics, etc.) shall have a letter of approval from the Office of Materials and Testing for use as interim construction signs before these materials are allowed to be incorporated into the work, unless these rigid sign blanks are currently approved as a crashworthy sign blank material under QPL 34.
+Alternative sign blank materials (composites, polycarbonates, fiberglass reinforced plastics, recycled plastics, etc.) shall have a letter of approval from the Office of Materials and Testing for use as interim construction signs before these materials are allowed to be incorporated into the Work, unless these rigid sign blanks are currently approved as a crashworthy sign blank material under QPL- 34.

-Unless specified elsewhere in the contract, specifications, plans, and/or directed by the Engineer, sign sizes are according to the following:
+Unless specified elsewhere in the Contract, Specifications, Plans, and/or directed by the Engineer, sign sizes are according to the following:

-- 1. All construction signs sizes should follow the dimensions provide in MUTCD Table 6F-1 "Temporary traffic Control Zone Sign and Plaque Sizes" under the column for "Freeway or Expressway". - 2.
-For all other signs used just for staging, the sign sizes should follow the dimensions provide in MUTCD Table 2B-1 "Regulatory Sign and Plaque Sizes" for the largest size. - 3.
-Permanent signs used for staging shall be according to plans.
+- 1. All construction signs sizes shall follow the dimensions provided in the MUTCD Table 6F-1 "Temporary Traffic Control Zone Sign and Plaque Sizes" under the column for "Freeway or Expressway". - 2.
+For all other signs used just for staging, the sign sizes shall follow the dimensions provided in the MUTCD Table 2B-1 "Regulatory Sign and Plaque Sizes" for the largest size. - 3.
+Permanent signs used for staging shall be according to Plans.